A perfect day on the slopes – How gamification personalises the mountain experience

 We want to thank Morteza Kiani Haftlang for his dedication and for sharing these valuable insights.

-Register and join us for a free online Information-Event:
+Register and join us for a free online Info-Event:

 Programme Info: MSc in Applied Information and Data Science